bambora-na/dev.na.bambora.com/source/docs/guides/merchant_report.md

 The Merchant Report can accept one parameter to control the data returned by the endpoint: `merchants`, which is supplied as part of the URL

-If not passed the data returned will be for all the submerchants of the Channel Partner requesting the report.
+If not passed the data returned will be for all the sub-merchants of the Channel Partner requesting the report.
-If a submerchant is passed in then only data for that submerchant will be returned
+If a sub-merchant is passed in then only data for that sub-merchant will be returned

 ### Example

-An example request to get submerchant details is illustrated below.
+An example request to get sub-merchant details is illustrated below.

 #### Request